-Lance’s Brewery Tour began with the goal to one day give hope and assistance back to those touched by disabilities.
-While traveling the nation, Lance and his team met countless beautiful people, some with disabilities and so many who dedicate their lives to serving the disabled community.
+Lance’s Brewery Tour began with the goal to give hope and aid to those touched by disabilities.
+While traveling the nation, Lance and his team met so many beautiful people, some with disabilities and many who dedicate their lives to serving the disabled community.

-In 2014 Lance’s Room (a 501 c3 charity) was established to help others touched by autism and disabilities.
-While seeing Lance’s dream through to the end was our primary focus, we were inspired by those who inspired us along the way to give back as soon as we could.
-Lance’s Brewery Tour goes to support Lance’s Room and it’s effort to provide scholarships, vocational training and direct aid to individuals and families touched by disabilities.
+In 2014 Lance’s Room (a registered 501 (c)(3) charity) was established to help others touched by autism and disabilities.
+While seeing Lance’s dream through to the end was our primary focus, we were inspired by all those who helped and supported us along the way to give back as soon as we could.
+Lance’s Brewery Tour goes to support Lance’s Room and its efforts to provide scholarships, vocational training and direct aid to individuals and families touched by disabilities.

 News & Articles